canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 ## Installation
 Duration: 2:00

 First, we need to install RocketChat.
-RocketChat can easily be installed using Snapcraft.
-Snaps are secure, isolated from the rest of your system, and auto-updated.
+Luckily, there's a RocketChat snap that can easily be installed using Snapcraft.
+Snaps are easy to install, isolated from the rest of your system, and auto-updated.

 ### Installing the Snap